reflectoring/reflectoring.github.io/_posts/2021-08-04-zero-downtime-deployments.md

 ## Step 3: Add the New Database Columns

 With the deployment of the new code in the previous step, we have also deployed a new SQL script for Flyway to execute.
-After successful deployment, we can not call the `/flywayMigrate` endpoint that we prepared in step 1.
+After successful deployment, we can now call the `/flywayMigrate` endpoint that we prepared in step 1.
 This will execute the SQL script and update the database schema with the new `streetNumber` and `street` fields:

 ![State 2](/assets/img/posts/zero-downtime/state-2.png)

 These new columns will be empty for now.
 Note that we have kept the existing `address` column untouched for now.
 In the end state, we'll want to remove this column, but we have to migrate the data into the new columns first.

-The feature flags are still disable for now, so that both reads and writes go into the old `address` database column.
+The feature flags are still disabled for now, so that both reads and writes go into the old `address` database column.

 ## Step 4: Activate Writes into the New Database Columns